ahmedraufofficial/ahmedraufofficial/README.md

 - Hi, I’m @ahmedraufofficial
-- A devoted *back-end developer*
+- A devoted *Full Stack Developer*
 - Mainly an expert in Python and Node.Js Back-end Applications
-- Also well versed with React Js, SASS, and Flutter
+- Love working with React, React Native and Typescript too!
 - Designing databases from SQL to Mongo Db, and impletmentations of Caches using Redis,Redux and Cassandra
 - My other forte's include Data Analysis and Automation using Pandas, Seaborn, Plotly, etc